bowenliang123/dify-plugin-jwt/README.md

 ### Description

-This plugin provides tools to encode and decode JSON Web Tokens (JWT) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).
+This plugin provides tools to encode and decode JSON Web Token (JWT) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.